Rice flour: South Asia

-In South India, rice flour is used for dishes like dosa, puttu, Chakkuli golibaje (mangalore bajji) and kori rotti.
+In South India, rice flour is used for dishes like dosa, puttu, chakkuli, golibaje (Mangalore bajji) and kori rotti.
 It is also mixed with wheat, millet, other cereal flours, and sometimes dried fruits or vegetables to make manni, a kind of baby food..
 Rice flour is used to make bhakari in the Konkan region in western India.

 In Bangladesh, rice flour is a regular ingredient.
-In Bengali and Assamese cuisine of eastern India, it is used in making roti and desserts such as sandesh and pitha (rice cakes or pancakes which are sometimes steamed, deep fried or pan fried and served along with grated coconut, sesame seeds, jaggery and chashni).
-It is also used in making Kheer (a common dessert in Indian subcontinent).
+In the Bengali and Assamese cuisines of eastern India, it is used in making roti and desserts such as sandesh and pitha.
+It is also used in making kheer, a common dessert in the Indian subcontinent.

 In Sri Lanka, it is used in making many household food products.
-It is used in making food products such as pittu, appa (hoppers), indi appa (string hoppers) and sweets such as kewum, kokis, athirasa and many more.
-Also it can be used in making bread and other bakery products.
+Among them are pittu, appa (hoppers), indi appa (string hoppers) and sweets such as kewum, kokis and athirasa.
+It can also be used in making bread and other bakery products.

 In Nepal, Newars use rice flour to make yomari and chataamari.
-Sel roti is another popular rice flour based food commonly eaten in Nepal and in the Sikkim and Darjeeling regions of India.
-Sel roti is known as Shinghal in Kumaon.
+Sel roti is another well-known rice flour based food commonly eaten in Nepal and in the Sikkim and Darjeeling regions of India.
+Sel roti is known as shinghal in Kumaon.